 8. When Chris Evans said he wanted two treehouses

-He walked in, said ‘this is amazing, I’ll take two’ and we were absolutely thrilled.
+He walked in, said “this is amazing” and joked that he would take two.
+We were absolutely thrilled.
 Chris is a great guy and we loved having him and his beautiful wife Natasha in our treehouse.

 10. When two gymnasts came to do some yoga